 While this criterion references the "electricity distribution system" and that term is generally understood to mean the local distribution system that serves homes and businesses and not the transmission grid that transports power over longer distances (and across state lines), the Agency was originally concerned that, read literally, there would be no direct way for a facility in an adjacent state to meet this criterion because a facility in an adjacent state would have (at best) only an incidental impact on the distribution system (or more accurately systems, each operated by a different utility) within Illinois.
-With that in mind, the Agency has come to interpret this criterion more liberally and instead considers the impact on the grid more generally, as distribution service is ultimately supported by the reliability of transmission service.
-The scoring for this public interest criterion involves a threshold and, based on the assumption that generating facilities located closer to Illinois would have a more beneficial impact on the State's distribution system reliability and
+With that in mind, the Agency has come to interpret this criterion

-267 Because wind farms cover a large geographic area, a wind farm's distance would be based on the geographic center of the area containing turbines that are part of that wind farm.
+&lt;sup>292 Because wind farms cover a large geographic area, a wind farm's distance would be based on the geographic center of the area containing turbines that are part of that wind farm.

-268 Based on the 2010 Census.
-See: https://www2.census.gov/geo/docs/reference/cenpop2010/CenPop2010 Mean ST.txt.
+&lt;sup>293 Based on the 2010 Census.
+See: https://www2.census.gov/geo/docs/reference/cenpop2010/CenPop2010\Mean\ST.txt.